Social Media

 Marketing and Communications is responsible for the HFC social media presence, and is available to work with departments to use existing social media channels to meet your needs.

-When there is a defined, separate need and a documented content and audience engagement management plan, Marketing and Communications may grant permission to HFC departments or other units to create and manage their own social media channels, following the HFC Social Media Guidelines and the HFC Social Media and Cell Phone Use Policy.
+When there is a defined, separate need and a documented content and audience engagement management plan, Marketing and Communications may grant permission on a limited basis to HFC departments or other units to create and manage their own social media channels, following the HFC Social Media Guidelines and the HFC Social Media and Cell Phone Use Policy.
 In such cases, the sponsoring department will be required to manage its own social media channel according to the detailed plan it submits for doing so.

 The biggest risk, and most common failure, of social media channels is that they start off well but quickly languish due to a lack of a sustained plan for content and audience engagement.
 Having a stale, outdated, inactive social media channel is worse than having none at all.
-The College does not wish to fragment HFC audiences, nor do we wish to proliferate non-strategic social media channels.
-Therefore, any department wishing to host a social media channel must make a long-term commitment to keeping that channel active and up to date, including engaging your audience.
-This is a substantive, time-consuming responsibility and must be a permanent part of your regular defined work.

 To request a departmental social media channel, you may submit the Social Media Channel Request Form and Management Plan.
 We recommend you contact communications@hfcc.edu to discuss your needs first.